lagonzal42/webserv/tests_nozomi/webserv42/log.md

 DONE: Test if it can run a server
 DONE: Make getter function to find the current/closest location
 DONE: ADD getServer
+DONE: ADD exceptinon in getCurLocation when the path doesn't match
+DONE: ADD Utils class to put functions